SeqMiner/SeqMiner/README.md

 ## FAQ ##
 ### How fast is SeqMiner?  ###
-On an i7 4770k SeqMiner achieves 330 hashes/second
+On an i7-4770k SeqMiner achieves 330 hashes/second.
+About 10% faster than xmr-stak.

 ### What is the fee? ###
 SeqMiner has a fee of 3%